 For all my note takers and list lovers, here’s the list one more time.

-7 Ways To Help Build Confidence In Your Kids
+7 Awesome Tips To Build Confidence In Kids

 - Don’t Overpraise